jrjones/Summit/README.md

 The updated file is then written back to disk.

 ## History/Context
-This tool is an adaptation of [the original "summit" shell script](https://github.com/jrjones/jrjscripts/blob/main/summit).
+This tool is an adaptation of [my old "summit" shell script](https://github.com/jrjones/jrjscripts/blob/main/summit).
 Contributions are welcome--feel free to open issues or submit pull requests for improvements, bug fixes, or new features.

+# License
+Licensed under MIT License [[LICENSE]]